ITger/yolo_D6D6b_road_signs/README.md

 The model has been trained on a specific dataset, which is not included in this repository.
 You can train a similar model on your own dataset by following the instructions in the [YOLOv5](https://github.com/ultralytics/yolov5) repository.

 ## Results
+In this [video](https://youtu.be/rY7Wn2IsCBw) you can see how it works.
 The model's performance on the training and validation datasets is showcased below:

 ![Image Alt text](F1_curve.png)